anguillifax/IconicHouseWiki/Photo-Mode.md

 1. Select the PlayerStart you want the player to begin the game at every time.
 1. In the details panel, search for `Actor > (Advanced Options) > Tags`.
 1. Add a new tag called `Main`.

+## Changing the Filters

+The PhotoMode look is a combination of a postprocessing volume and UI widget.
+Both of these can be edited freely.

+To edit the postprocessing volume, open the asset `OverworldPlayerCharacter`.
+Find the component `PostProcess`.
+This postprocessing volume is toggled on and off when moving between Photo Mode.
+Any visual settings in the details panel can be edited freely.

+To edit the UI, open the asset `Implementation > PhotoMode > PhotoModeFrame`.
+This widget is nested inside the player HUD and toggled on and off when moving between Photo Mode.
+This widget can be edited in any way, shape, or form freely.

+Editing the shader is much more complicated.
+It is implemented in `Implementation > PhotoMode > M_PhotoModeFilter`.
+Be sure to consult someone knowledgeable in Unreal shaders.